 Question & Answer

-PRACTICE ROUTINE: I presently divide my practicing about equally between the viola (for NJSO music) and the violin (for various classical projects, as well as Irish fiddling).
+Practice Routine: I presently divide my practicing about equally between the viola (for NJS music) and the violin (for various classical projects, as well as Irish fiddling).
 I have found many crossover benefits from my fiddling practice to my viola playing, and I usually begin my warmups to rehearsals or concerts with a reel or jig that I’ve been working on.
 I regularly begin practice with scales, arpeggios and related exercises, and I use the metronome extensively.